Jonathan Afolabi

-Jonathan Afolabi (born 14 January 2000) is an Irish footballer who plays as a striker for Bohemians.
-His previous clubs include Celtic, Dunfermline Athletic, Dundee, Ayr United and Airdrieonians.
+Jonathan Afolabi (born 14 January 2000) is an Irish professional footballer who plays as a forward for Challenger Pro League club Kortrijk.
+His previous clubs include Celtic, Dunfermline Athletic, Dundee, Ayr United, Airdrieonians, Bohemians and Cambuur.

 Club career

 Early career

-Born and raised in Dublin, Republic of Ireland, Afolabi played his youth football with Shamrock Rovers, Lourdes Celtic, and St Joseph's Boys before earning a move to the Academy of Premier League club Southampton.
+Born and raised in Tallaght, Dublin, Ireland, Afolabi played his youth football with Mark Celtic, Shamrock Rovers, Lourdes Celtic, and St Joseph's Boys before earning a move to the Academy of Premier League club Southampton.

 Celtic

 On 21 August 2019, Afolabi joined Scottish Premiership Champions Celtic.

 After various loan spells, his contract was not renewed on expiry at the end of June 2022.

 Dunfermline Athletic (loan)

 On 27 January 2020, Afolabi signed for Dunfermline Athletic of the Scottish Championship on loan until the end of the season.
 His debut in senior football came on 1 February 2020, in a 3–2 win away to Queen of the South.
-He made 6 appearances for the club, scoring 2 goals before the season was ended prematurely due to the COVID-19 pandemic.
+He made six appearances for the club, scoring twice, before the season was ended prematurely due to the COVID-19 pandemic.